 4. Pittsburgh, Pennsylvania

 Pittsburgh is becoming a popular place for tech and research and development jobs.
 Reuters reports these types of jobs exceeded those in the iron and steel mills for the first time in 2014.
 It’s emerged as a city extremely supportive of new tech business ventures and a healthy job pool.
-There’s not just Carnegie Mellon University providing talent, but according to a recent CBRE report, tech jobs in Pittsburgh grew by 21.2 percent between 2012 and 2017.
-Put it this way: if both Google and Apple are expanding in the city, it’s a safe bet.
+There’s not just Carnegie Mellon University providing talent, but Google and Apple are expanding in the city.